rust-lang/book/second-edition/nostarch/chapter12.md

 Because of the refactoring we did earlier in this chapter, all the code that prints error messages is in one function, in `main`.
-The standard library provides the `eprintln!` macro that prints to the standard error stream, so let's change the two places we were calling `println!` to print errors so that these spots use `eprintln!` instead:
+The standard library provides the `eprintln!` macro that prints to the standard error stream, so let’s change the two places we were calling `println!` to print errors so that these spots use `eprintln!` instead:

 Filename: src/main.rs